markpiffer/gmtt/README.md

 - bitwise and
 - bitwise xor
 - bitwise not
-- round up to a power of 2 (correct results only for powers of 2 as second operand)
+- round up to a power of 2
-- round down to a power of 2 (correct results only for powers of 2 as second operand)
+- round down to a power of 2

 ### Miscellaneous functions